This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Yes, you can prepare the stuffed shells and refrigerate them for up to 24 hours before baking.
+Yes!
+Assemble the stuffed shells, cover, and refrigerate for up to 24 hours.

 Ways To Use Leftover Ingredients